a-gavin/a-gavin.github.io/content/blog/2023-12-linux-cmds.md

 # but this does it for you.
 Using 'scp':
 #   cat .ssh/id_ed25519.pub | ssh user@server 'cat >> ~/.ssh/authorized_keys'
 ssh-copy-id -i ~/.ssh/id_ed25519.pub user@server

+# Port forwards the remote port to local system through a jumphost.
+# Here, the remote port is port 80 (generally HTTP) and the local
+# port is 8080.
+This would permit accessing the 'target-system'
+# webserver using the 'http://localhost:8080' URL.
+ssh -N -L 8080:target-system:80 user@jump-system
 ```

 <!-- System Administration: Non-Systemd -->